Denoising diffusion probabilistic models are optimally adaptive to unknown low dimensionality

 Let us begin with the set $\bigcup_{i \in \mathcal{I}}\B_i$, which satisfies

 Here, we apply the union bound in inequality (a), and rely on the fact that $C_6$ is large enough (e.g., $C_6 > 8 C_{\mathsf{cover}}'$) in equality (b).

 Regarding the set $\mathcal{G}$, we analyze it in a similar manner.
-First, recall some standard concentration bounds below (see, e.g., \citet[Chapter 2]{wainwright2019high}). \begin{lemma} For $Z \sim \mathcal{N}(0, I_d)$ and any $t > 1$, we have the following upper bound on the tail probability of Gaussian and chi-square random variables:
+First, recall some standard concentration bounds below (see, e.g., \citet[Chapter 2]{wainwright2019high}). \begin{lemma} For $Z \sim \mathcal{N}(0, I_d)$, $Z_1$ as the first coordinate of $Z$ and any $t > 1$, we have the following upper bound on the tail probability of Gaussian and chi-square random variables: